Guancheng1/Guancheng1.github.io/_portfolio/portfolio-1.md

 -
 Imagine several prominent news publishers (e.g. CNN, New York Times, etc.) decided to work together to prevent the proliferation of altered versions of their original content.
-The publishers would maintain a collective list of media that they have published; each time one of them publishes a new artifact, such as an article or a video, they will automatically add the hash of the artifact (“perceptographic” hash) to the global list (blockchain).
-If a random person on the internet wants to check the validity of a news artifact, they could do so through some interface (e.g. web extension, website, etc.) by checking if the hash of the artifact is in the list of accepted hashes.
+The publishers would maintain a collective list of media that they have published; each time one of them publishes a new artifact, they will automatically add the hash of the artifact (“perceptographic” hash) to the global list (blockchain).
+If a random person on the internet wants to check the validity of a news artifact, they could do so through some interface (e.g. web extension, website, etc.) by checking if the hash of the artifact is in the list of accepted hashes. <br/> <a href='https://github.com/ahmedh409/deepfake-detection'> [Code Base] </a> <a href='/files/Deepfake_Summary.pdf'> [Project Overview] </a>"
-Furthermore, this process could be automated to give some type of confirmation of validity whenever a secondary news source references the original and makes use of one of the artifacts, such as by showing a video originally published by one of the news publishers in the network.
-For example, if NYT uses a video originally created by CNN, it could have a “verified” checkmark in the top right corner, or similar, to prove the validity of the embedded media.
-If the shared list of hashes is publicly available, then this system has the added benefit of allowing individuals to verify validity locally, which provides transparency and eliminates the need for trust in an institution.